 When a target enters (or exits) the target alarm zone, the target flashes and the alarm sounds.
+The alarm message appears at the bottom of the screen.
 To stop the audio alarm, press any key.
-This deactivates the audio alarm but does not stop the flashing of the target.
-When the target enters the target alarm zone again, the audio alarm sounds.
+When the target enters (or exits) the target alarm zone again, the audio alarm sounds.